Why Teen Quest has a horse program ~

 Horseback riding increases balance, motor function, and sensory integration.

-Getting on a 3,000 pound horse has an enormous effect on a teen’s self-esteem, builds a sense of self control, self-discipline and accomplishment.
+Riding a 3,000 pound horse has an enormous effect on anyone’s self-esteem, building a sense of self control, self-discipline and accomplishment.
 Kids of all abilities are invited to participate in this activity.
-Learning to follow directions, overcome fears, and develop trust in new situations are all benefits we adults can appreciate.
+Learning to follow directions, overcoming fears, and developing trust in new situations are all benefits.

 We will send you a picture of your adopted horse and will keep you updated every several months.
-You will also be welcome to come to one of our Open Houses, or Round Ups to ride the horse different times during the year.
+You will also be welcome to come to our Open Houses and Round Ups to ride your adopted horse different times during the year.

 Meet the Herd. . .

 A beautiful Tennessee Walker, Phantom loves to have her mane groomed.
 She is a great line horse, and knows the routine very well.
 She is a great horse for beginners; even the most timid rider will relax when they see how easy she is to ride.

 A Teen Quest legend.
 He is a sturdy, smart Paint that can be great in the line, or as a lead horse.
 He has been part of our Teen Quest family for a long time.
 He was the alpha horse for many years; recently he decided to semi-retire.
 Cowboy loves his forehead rubbed; he just melts.
 He acts tough, but at heart he is a big softie.

 A Thoroughbred – Haflinger cross, Cassie was born at Teen Quest.
 She is the youngest of our herd and eager to please and be part of our line.
 She was named in honor of one of our teens who loved horses, but has gone to be with her Lord.